alstr/todo-to-issue-action/README.md

 | `REPO` | The path to the repository where the action will be used, e.g. 'alstr/my-repo'. |
 | `BEFORE` | The SHA of the previous commit. |
 | `SHA` | The SHA of the latest commit. |

+There are additional inputs if you want to be able to assign issues to projects.
+See [Specifying Projects](#specifying-projects).

 ## Examples